qizhengyang2017/qizhengyang2017.github.io/my_talk/interview_ppt_20231229.md

 # What I have learnt

 Post-GWAS analysis
-- Prioritization of variants in the non-coding regions
+- Inferring Causal Associations between Genes and Disease via the Mapping of Expression Quantitative Trait Loci
+- Inferring gene regulatory networks
-- Construction of GS model
+- Construction of genomic prediction model

 ---